bietiekay/irl-obs-switcher/README.md

 ## Features
 - forward any stream using srt, rtmp, tcp or plain udp protocols to any IP
-- IPv4 and IPv6 and mixed scenarios supported
+- IPv4 and IPv6 and mixed scenarios supported (not on macOS currently)
 - switch OBS scenes (by using OBS WebSocket) automatically based on simple rules
 	- after n seconds (configurable) upon connect
 	- when the data rate is at least over a configurable rate in kbit/s or below